ramiljoaquin/HelloKubernetes_with_Istio/README.md

+## Course details
+1h 22m  Advanced  Released: 11/28/2018

+Discover how to enhance your cloud development with Istio, a powerful technology supporting a service-mesh based connectivity model for microservice applications in a distributed management environment like Kubernetes.
+Services mesh in general, and Istio specifically, addresses some of the key issues that development teams run into when building microservices-based systems.
+In this course, instructor Robert Starmer shows how to enable Istio and integrate it into any Kubernetes-based application environment, highlighting key aspects of the Istio service mesh along the way.
+Robert covers how to approach traffic routing and load balancing; establish MTLS credentials and connect to non-MTLS services; improve microservice robustness; and more.

+## Learning objectives
+- Adding Istio to a microservice
+- Traffic routing and deployment
+- Creating advanced route rules with Istio vModifying routes for Canary deployments
+- Establishing MTLS credentials
+- Connecting to non-MTLS services
+- Connecting Istio to OpenTracing
+- Improving microservice robustness
+- Forcing aborts in specific applications

+## Skills covered in this course
+Cloud Development IstioKubernetesMicroservices

+## What they do
+Software Developer Software Developer Technology Manager Technology Manager Software Developer Where they work
+IBM IBM Tata Consultancy Services Tata Consultancy Services Walmart Walmart Cognizant Cognizant AT&T AT&T Instructor
+Robert Starmer
+Cloud Advisor, Founder of Kumulus Technologies

 Istio lets you manage, secure, and observe the communication between distributed software components.
 Learn how the service mesh architecture builds on Docker and Kubernetes to provide seamless control over how your services talk to each other.

 # Demos